 Rispuosemi: «Così com’io t’amai nel mortal corpo, così t’amo sciolta: però m’arresto; ma tu perché vai?».
 (Purg.
 2.88-90)

 He answered: “As I loved you when I was within my mortal flesh, so, freed, I love you: therefore I stay.
 But you, why do you journey?”

 But the real connection between the two men does not mean that Dante can embrace his friend.
 When he tries, his attempt is thwarted, for Casella’s body is an insubstantial image that cannot be embraced.
-Why is Dante able to pull the hair of Bocca degli Abati in Inferno 32 but not to embrace Casella in Purgatorio 2?
+Why is Dante able to pull the hair of Bocca degli Abati in Inferno 32 but not able to embrace Casella in Purgatorio 2?
 In Inferno 32 Dante is functioning as a deliverer of infernal torment, a minister of divine justice, and his ability to touch Bocca is purely instrumental.
 The attempt to embrace Casella, in contrast, reveals the inability to express human love in a human fashion — in embodied fashion — once past the threshold of death.

 Those who stop to listen to Casella sing are lulled by the beauty of the song, until Cato breaks in upon the reverie at canto’s end with a sharp rebuke:

 qual negligenza, quale stare è questo?
 Correte al monte a spogliarvi lo scoglio ch’esser non lascia a voi Dio manifesto.
 (Purg.
 2.121-23)

 What negligence, what lingering is this?
 Quick, to the mountain to cast off the slough that will not let you see God show Himself!